8.8" Plesioteuthis Prisca Fossil Squid Upper Jurassic Age Solnhofen FM Germany

 Plesioteuthis Prisca Fossil Squid

 Plesioteuthis prisca is an extinct genus of cephalopod that lived during the Jurassic period, approximately 150 million years ago.
-It belonged to the order Belemnitida, which are ancient relatives of modern squids and cuttlefish.
-Plesioteuthis prisca had a long, bullet-shaped shell known as a guard, which provided buoyancy and protection.
-These creatures were marine animals that inhabited the oceans during the Mesozoic era.
+Belonging to the order Belemnitida, these ancient marine animals are close relatives of modern squids and cuttlefish.
+Plesioteuthis prisca is characterized by its elongated, bullet-shaped shell, known as a guard, which provided buoyancy and protection while navigating the ancient oceans of the Mesozoic era.